sorinfratila/PitchPerfect-swift/README.md

 # PitchPerfect made with Swift 5

-## Handles voice recording and playback with effects like reverb, echo, slow, fast, high pitch, low pitch (like vader)
+### Small app that records voice and plays back with effects like reverb, echo, slow, fast, high pitch, low pitch (like vader)